-The Potterverse is abuzz at the thought of the Harry Potter Wizards Unite mobile game, a new augmented reality title confirmed by Niantic – that's the same Niantic that wowed the world with Pokémon Go, so let's hope the Potter version is just as enjoyable to play.
+The Potterverse is abuzz at the launch of the Harry Potter Wizards Unite mobile game, a new augmented reality title released by Niantic – that's the same Niantic that wowed the world with Pokémon Go, so let's hope the Potter version is just as enjoyable to play.

-- Check out the best video games consoles of 2019
+- Check out the best video games consoles available

 - These are the top gaming phones you can buy right now

 We don't have to wonder any longer about the release date for Harry Potter Wizards Unite: it's out now for Android and iOS so go right ahead and download it.
 It's free to play but you can buy in-app purchases along the way.

 If you're still not sure about whether the game's for you, check out the official trailer that turned up before the game appeared and then the launch trailer that was uploaded when the game was released.

 Our first look at the game was a very brief Harry Potter Wizards Unite trailer that showed a player catching a Golden Snitch.
 It shows off the game's central mechanic: grab Potter-related objects and animals before the non-magical Muggles of the world spot them.

 Another video shows an out-of-control nimbus broomstick making its way down the motorway.
 Again, you can see what the game will involve, even if we don't get any shots of the actual Android or iOS app in the clip.
 A third teaser ramped up the expectation even more.